FGasper/p5-Sys-Binmode/README.md

 that any module that uses that conversion logic also has this problem.
 So XS authors should also avoid the default typemap for such conversions.

-# LIMITATIONS

-- This module will throw an exception whenever an application tries to send a string with a >255 code point to the operating system.
-This exception is a **GOOD** **THING!** because it means you’ve neglected to encode your string appropriately for output, and Perl now points you to the bug.
-(Alas, this doesn’t catch _all_ such cases, but hey.)
-- This module works by replacing the affected ops’ default handlers with a wrapper function that downgrades the strings then calls the default handler.
-If, though, an op’s default handler was _already_ overwritten, we don’t want to clobber that.
-This will trigger a compile-time exception.
-Hopefully this can be fixed later.

 # LEXICAL SCOPING

 If, for some reason, you _want_ Perl’s unpredictable default behaviour,